 - Year 11 - Life after Springs

-We also place a high importance on developing students leadership skills.
+We also place a high importance on developing students' leadership skills.
 An example of this are our gold tie ambassadors.
 These young people have to apply for the role and demonstrate a number of important skills before interviewing for the role.
-The role they play in school is an crucial one.
+The role they play in school is a crucial one.
 Not only do they support the important work that the school does in the local community but they also support our students within the school on a daily basis whilst also acting as role models.

 Should you wish to visit then please do not hesitate to contact us.
-I am really proud of our young people, staff and the community we serve and would be delighted to to show you around our school.
+I am really proud of our young people, staff and the community we serve and would be delighted to show you around our school.

 Mr M. Shipman